apache/spark/docs/configuration.md

   <td>spark.closure.serializer</td>
   <td>org.apache.spark.serializer.<br />JavaSerializer</td>
   <td>
     Serializer class to use for closures.
-Generally Java is fine unless your distributed functions (e.g. map functions) reference large objects in the driver program.
+Currently only the Java serializer is supported.
   </td>
 </tr>
 <tr>